Beer Mile World Record Progression

 He has won multiple beer mile world titles and runs professionally for Adidas (he has run a 3:57 mile sans beer).
 At the 2018 Beer Mile World Classic, he ran a 4:24 beer mile but was disqualified for having slightly too much foam left.

 Chris Robertson (USA) shattered his own beer mile American record on June 25, 2020 with a time of 4:38, and then bettered his time to 4:37 to lower the beer mile American record in September 2020.
-This is the first time anyone has come anywhere close to Corey Bellemore's world record of 4:33.
-Will Robertson be able to make a run at 4:32 and bring the world record to the USA?
+This was the first time anyone has come anywhere close to Corey Bellemore's world record of 4:33 (at the time).

 Beer Mile World Record Progression